What to do About Rising Health Care Costs?

 When better pricing is discovered the contract language should stipulate the client be indemnified.
 Do not allow the PBM to limit the market check language to a similar size client, benefit design and/or drug utilization.
 In this case, the market check language is effectually meaningless.

-“Gross” Invoice Cost for Top Selling Generic and Brand Prescription Drugs – Volume 143
+Reference Pricing: “Gross” Invoice Cost for Popular Generic and Brand Prescription Drugs (Volume 161)

 This document is updated weekly, but why is it important?
 Healthcare marketers are aggressively pursuing new revenue streams to augment lower reimbursements provided under PPACA.
 Prescription drugs, particularly specialty, are key drivers in the growth strategies of PBMs, TPAs and MCOs pursuant to health care reform.